da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

     iadmin mkresc [nameYourArchiveResource] "unix file system" archive [hostname] [somewhere]/archiveResource

-and a resource group and make the recently created archive resource to be part of that resource group:
+and a resource group to which the archive resource belongs and make the recently created archive resource to be part of that resource group:

+    iadmin mkgroup [nameYourArchiveResouceGroup]
+    iadmin atrg [nameYourArchiveResourceGroup] [archiveResource]

 ### Creating the resources

- The archive resource has to part of an named resource group.
  In case you're running the resource server mode, the resource names are your repl_destinations names in config.properties.
 In case of forming a federation, zone_names are listed in repl_destinations.

 Please note the settings of your iRODS installation, as they're needed for config.properties of CB and DA-Web.